What Will Happen To My Loved Ones?

-Contact a dedicated treatment provider now for help finding a rehab that allows your child to stay with you.
+Contact a dedicated treatment provider now for help finding a rehab that allows children to stay with patients.

 Talking to your child about your addiction and why you’re going to rehab is important.
 It will help them understand and cope with your absence.
 It will also help them realize they’re not to blame.